freeCodeCamp/freeCodeCamp/guide/english/progressive-web-apps/index.md

 * **Offline Capabilities**
   * progressively-enhanced with Service Workers to let them work offline
 * **Native App Feel**
-  * adopts a Shell & Content application model to create app navigation & interactions
+  * adopts a Shell and Content application model to create app navigation and interactions
 * **Fresh**
   * always up-to-date thanks to service workers
 * **Safe**